by Meghna MehtaJun 09, 2020

 Meghna Mehta (MM): What were your initial thoughts when you started the project?

 Zameer Basrai (ZB): The client, Hardik Parekh runs a technology company that helps towards creating a better tomorrow by leveraging cloud, artificial intelligence and machine learning.
 The core philosophy and mission of Searce is to identify better ways of doing things and improve the future of businesses.
 The theme of the mumbai office was to 'futurify'.
 Therefore, our initial questions were - how can good design be optimised for business?
 How can we bring multi-functionality in design at a good price?
 One of the important questions that was of great significance to the project was - can we bring in some unique features as per the client’s needs?
 We developed work-flow diagrams for user and guest experiences, and further fleshed these out into spatial diagrams and then began designing the space.
-The brief was something that evolved during this initial process.
-Also, interestingly, Hardik follows Jainism, which bought a whole new dimension of minimalism and frugality.
+The brief was something that evolved during this initial process and bought new ideas of minimalism and frugality to the forefront.

 MM: What does the office’s design programme include?